|

 What to send us:

-a cover letter introducing yourself and defining the application:
+a one page cover letter introducing yourself and defining

-preferred dates, amount of time requested, budget, specific goals
+the application: time requested, estimated budget, specific goals

-do not send press clippings, photos, programs, press kits
+do not send videos, press clippings, photos, programs,

 Also: